r-hub/actions/setup-r-freebsd/README.md

 ## Inputs

-* `relase`: FreeBSD release to use.
+* `release`: FreeBSD release to use.
 Default is '14.1'.
 See https://github.com/vmactions/freebsd-vm#5-select-release for the list of supported releases.